hatchet/hatchet/docs/developer_guide.rst

 Contributing Workflow
 ---------------------

-Hatchet is being actively developed, so the ``develop`` branch in hatchet has new pull requests being merged often.
-The recommended way to contribute a pull request is to fork the hatchet repo in your own space (if you already have a fork, make sure is it up-to-date), and then create a new branch off of ``develop``.
+Hatchet is being actively developed, so the ``develop`` branch in Hatchet has new pull requests being merged often.
+The recommended way to contribute a pull request is to fork the Hatchet repo in your own space (if you already have a fork, make sure is it up-to-date), and then create a new branch off of ``develop``.

-We prefer that commits pertaining to different components of hatchet (specific readers, the core graphframe API, query language, vis tools etc.) prefix the component name in the commit message (for example ``<component>: descriptive message``.
+We prefer that commits pertaining to different components of Hatchet (specific readers, the core graphframe API, query language, vis tools, etc.) prefix the component name in the commit message (for example ``<component>: descriptive message``.